 Through independent rules and/or regulations (based on the RGGI "Model Rule") each state limits emissions of CO2 from electric power plants, creates CO2 allowances, and establishes participation in CO2 allowance auctions.
 The regulations apply to fossil fuel-fired electric generating units that have with a nameplate capacity of 25 megawatts or greater.
-Regulated power plants may use a CO2 allowance issued by any of the nine participating states to demonstrate compliance with an individual state program.
+Regulated power plants may use a CO2 allowance issued by any of the participating states to demonstrate compliance with an individual state program.

 In addition, CO2 offset allowances may be used to demonstrate compliance.
 A RGGI CO2 offset allowance represents a project-based greenhouse gas emission reduction outside of the capped electric power generation sector.
-At this time, the RGGI participating states limit the award of offset allowances to the following five project categories:
+At this time, the RGGI participating states limit the award of offset allowances to the following three project categories:

-- Landfill methane capture and destruction
+- Landfill methane capture and destruction;

-- Sequestration of carbon due to afforestation;
+- Sequestration of carbon due to afforestation; and

 - Avoided methane emissions from agricultural manure management operations.